dhimantupreti/AI-Chatbot-Website/README.md

 # AI-Chatbot-Website
-Description: Chat-GPT like website using an open source LLM from Hugging Face.
+Chat-GPT like website using an open source LLM from Hugging Face.